 - Decreasing the survival rate of sperm

-It may also prevent ovulation due to body-wide absorption of levonorgesterel, similar to the way oral contraceptives and other levonorgesterel devices work.
+It may also prevent ovulation due to systemic or body-wide absorption of levonorgestrel, similar to the way oral contraceptives and other levonorgestrel devices work.

 Mirena is implanted by a physician and will last up to five years.
-When the woman wishes to remove it or it is time for replacement, the removal must also be done by a professional.
+When the woman wishes to remove it or it is time for replacement, the removal must also be done by a healthcare provider.

-Normally Mirena is removed by pulling the attached string, which causes the flexible arms to bend to allow the device to slide out of the cervix.
-In some cases, the device can migrate or move out of the uterus or become implanted in the uterine wall or to perforate the uterus and other abdominal organs.
+Mirena is removed by pulling the attached string, which causes the flexible arms to bend to allow the device to slide out of the cervix.
+In some cases, however, the device can migrate or move out of the uterus or become implanted in the uterine wall or to perforate the uterus and other abdominal organs.
 This will require surgical removal.
 Surgical removal could lead to permanent damage.